alphagov/govwifi-tech-docs/source/documentation/before_you_start.md

 **Pricing**

-GovWifi is free to use for government and public sector organisations and arm’s length bodies GovWifi is an authentication service and therefore will not be responsible for maintenance or support requests Costs associated with GovWifi could include:
+GovWifi is free to use for government and public sector organisations and arm’s length bodies.

+GovWifi is an authentication service only - we do not provide support directly to individual users, or assist in setting up or maintaining your local network.

+Costs associated with GovWifi could include:

 - time spend for developer work
 - testing GovWifi, which may be outside your existing service agreement with your wireless provider, such as BT or Cisco
 - support desk and time being spent on user support queries